Dimah02/Software-development-and-documentation/README.md

-# Software development and decumentation
+# Software development and decumentation course
 This repository shall contains some samples for this course.

 For example, this shall include: